-- 4.4 The roads are bordered by mixed hedges rich in wild flowers and plants of interest throughout the year, framing the ever changing views around each corner. - 4.5 Hops are being reintroduced into the area to supply the Wye Valley Brewery at Stoke Cross.
+- 4.3 Several streams and waterways flow within the area and the stream from Hopton Dingle flows through the village to the River Lodon. - 4.4 The roads are bordered by mixed hedges rich in wild flowers and plants of interest throughout the year, framing the ever changing views around each corner. - 4.5 Hops are being reintroduced into the area to supply the Wye Valley Brewery at Stoke Cross.
 Old cider orchards are gradually being rooted out to make way for development.
 New cider apple orchards have been planted which are better suited for mechanical picking and apples are sold to Bulmers in Hereford.
 There are a few old, traditional orchards in the area and the apples from these are sold to Oliver's, a small cider-maker based down the road in Ocle Pychard.
 Damson trees were originally planted around orchards to attract bees for fertilising the apple crop.
 In the early part of the year their delicate froth of white blossom can still be enjoyed.
 In the autumn the fruit is picked to make jam, preserves and wine. - 4.6 The settlement pattern of Timbered Plateau Farmlands is described as 'a dispersed settlement pattern of individual farms and hamlets.
 There are also occasional wayside dwellings and villages, which contribute to a rather varied settlement character, but always of a dispersed nature.
 New housing could therefore be accommodated as modest additions to existing village or hamlet clusters or as individual dwellings.
-The density of development must remain low if the dispersed nature of the settlement pattern is to be respected.
+The density of development must remain low if the dispersed nature of the settlement pattern is to be respected.'